WarrenHood/fix-grub/README.md

 ./fix-grub
 ```

-It is assumed that your OS and EFI partitions aren't mounted, and that you execute this from an Arch live cd.
+It is assumed that your OS and EFI partitions aren't mounted, and that you execute this as root from an Arch live cd.
 The `arch-install-scripts` package should also be installed (it usually is) in your live iso.